i0gan/pwn_waf/README.md

 ## RUN_FORWARD MODE WAF Principle

-Capture traffic from standard I / O and forward it to the target service.
+Capture traffic from standard I / O and forward it to the target server.
+You can captrue traffic between the attacker and the victim, and you can also get victim's flag

 ## Code Tree